ddd9898/napari-UniSPAC/README.md

 ## Requirements

-A system with enough GPU memory (recommended 24GB) and pytorch installed.
+A system with enough GPU memory and pytorch installed.
+The size of the GPU memory is related to the size of the vEM image that can be processed.
+For  `test_roi1_sub_z0-100.tiff` with a shape of 800x800x100, the recommended minimum GPU memory is 12GB.

 ## Installation